 The high concentrations of heavy metals and benzo[a}pyrene is a concern from public health point of view, as exposure to these substances can lead to different health issues, including fatigue, depression, nausea, vomiting, gastrointestinal bleeding, myalgia, cough, dyspnea, neurological symptoms, increase the cancer risk etc. This is especially worrisome as the inhabitants of Abovyan city (population 43,000) visit the dumpsite periodically.
 Additionally, 20 individuals who work at the dumpsite are systematically exposed to these substances.

-The project team will meet and share the findings with the Ministry of Territorial Administration, the Ministry of Environment and other appropriate government agencies.
+The project team met and shared the findings with the Ministry of Territorial Administration, the Ministry of Environment and other appropriate government agencies.